uio-cels/Repeats/Repeats.md

 --

-You will need these files to be in the directory along with the genome of study.
+And these files (currently they need to be in the same folder as the genome).

 [eukaryotic-tRNAs.fa](http://lowelab.ucsc.edu/GtRNAdb/download.html)